 However, this barrier is so effective at blocking the entry of foreign substances that it often prevents penetration of life-saving drugs to address issues like injuries and diseases.
 Therefore, the discovery of new methods allowing the effective delivery of medicines and bio-macromolecules to the central nervous system (CNS) is of immense importance for the treatment of neurodegenerative disorders.

-Growing burden related to CNS is the significant growth driving force to the global blood-brain technologies market.
+The growing burden related to CNS is the significant growth driving force to the global blood-brain technologies market.

 Market Size Available